 And there’s a reason for this: the male reader wants a fantasy female he could theoretically “access” in real life.
 But he wants male heroes to be hyper-unrealistic—this way, he’s less likely to fantasize about them.
 If a male hero looked like a ripped male porn star, he could stimulate a reader’s homoerotic fantasy.

 Critics often see the female body as exclusively sexual and the male body as merely physical.
 Yet in the eroticized DCMV, sex is power and power is sexualized.
 Thompson notes that Emma Frost has a “lingerie” costume that “makes sense” for her character, but not for other female heroes.
 Wouldn’t other women want the power to distract and seduce male villains, heroes, and readers?

-In an ad campaign titled “The Real Power of the DC Universe,” DC implicitly tried to answer claims of sexism by showing the many heroic females that inhabit its comics: yet the real power was revealed to be T&A, especially T:
+In an ad campaign titled “The Real Power of the DC Universe,” DC implicitly tried to answer accusations of sexism by showing the many heroic females that inhabit its comics.
+Yet the real power was revealed to be sexualized female bodies as drawn by male artists:

 Readers claim that “the hidden phallus” is yet another sign that males are allowed to be free from sexualization.
 But in fantasies, the hidden and the repressed will out itself in some way.
 Male genitals are often implied by the costumes (in a way that female genitalia is not): bulges, covers, underwear-like tight briefs, etc. suggest that at any moment an “accidental” rip of the spandex might reveal a johnson . . .
 Oops.